Here's a list to help you with your holiday sparkling wine buys.

 Crémant

-The term Crémant is used in France to describe sparkling wines made outside of Champagne.
-Eight regions in all that produce Crémant wines, and in the same traditional method as Champagne.
+The term Crémant is used in France to describe sparkling wines made outside of Champagne, using the Champoinzse method.
+Eight regions in all produce Crémant wines using the same traditional method as Champagne.
 The grapes used to make Crémant are known to the region in which it is made.
-For example, when you see a Crémant de Bordeaux, there is a good chance the grapes used are Sauvignon Blanc and Sémillon, because they are the white grapes the region of Bordeaux is known for.
+For example, when you see a Crémant de Bordeaux, there is a good chance the grapes used are Sauvignon Blanc and Sémillon because they are grapes the region of Bordeaux is known for.

 LCBO Suggestions